joond10/turnbased-rpg/README.md

 > - Different buttons shown depending on game execution
 > - Toggle music button to mute or unmute audio music

+## Project challenges

+> I went into this project not knowing anything about the flexbox layout model in CSS.
+Initially, I tried to design and develop the styling without it which proved to be difficult.
+In the the process, I learned about flexbox which provided a more efficient way to arrange, align, and distribute space among items in a container, even when their size is unknown or dynamic.

 ## Credits

 ### Sprites